 You can report tips on suspected criminal activity of a non-emergency nature to your local law enforcement agency (police department, sheriff, or nearest Kentucky State Police post).
 Never submit information of an emergency nature via this website.
 In the event of an emergency, please dial 911 or telephone your local law enforcement agency immediately.

-It is the duty of the registered sex offender to ascertain whether a school, daycare facility or publicly owned playground is within one thousand (1,000) feet of the registrant's residence.
+It is the duty of the registered sex offender to ascertain whether a school, daycare facility or publicly owned or leased playground is within one thousand (1,000) feet of the registrant's residence.